CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a scripting or programming language that allows you to implement complex features on web pages

 ## Question 8